-Dr. Moore has been a leader of the international environmental movement for more than 40 years.
-He was a member of British Columbia government-appointed Round Table on the Environment and Economy from 1990 to 1994.
+In recent years, Dr. Moore has been focused on the promotion of sustainability and consensus building among competing concerns.
+He was a member of British Columbia government-appointed Round Table on the Environment and Economy from 1990 - 1994.
 In 1990, Dr. Moore founded and chaired the BC Carbon Project, a group that worked to develop a common understanding of climate change.

 Dr. Moore served for four years as Vice President, Environment for Waterfurnace International, a manufacturer of geothermal heat pumps for residential heating and cooling with renewable earth energy.
 He also served as Vice-President, Industry and Government Affairs for NextEnergy Geothermal, the largest distributor of geothermal systems in Canada.

 As Chair of the Sustainable Forestry Committee of the Forest Alliance of BC from 1991 - 2002, he led the process of developing the "Principles of Sustainable Forestry" which were adopted by a majority of the industry.